phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 45: February 26, 2019

+**Today's Progress**: Went deeper into the theory behind the 'this' keyword.
+It sure is poorely documented, gladly there are some useful instructions to explain what is going on.
+Found out about different behaviours of this within a method and a function and how to prevent messing around with the window....

+**Thoughts:**

 ### Day 44: February 25, 2019

 **Today's Progress**: Had some interesting in depth session on JS class today.
 My coder notes are growing by the hour.
 I keep getting suprised by this reduce() method: somehow I keep forgetting it's around. :)